itplr-kosit/validator-configuration-xrechnung/docs/development.md

    ```

 Note: Using an older Validator version is a temporary workaround only.
 We recommend upgrading to Java 11 or later.
 Be aware that a downgrade changes the behaviour in case of processing errors, see [Processing errors](#processing-errors) below.

-## Processing errors

-A *processing error* is not a validation finding.
-It means that the Validator could not complete a validation step at all, e.g. because a Schematron transformation aborted or the final report could not be created.
-The Validator collects these errors as `in:error` elements below `in:processingError` in the report input document (`createReportInput`) and exposes them via `Result.getProcessingErrors()`; `Result.isProcessingSuccessful()` then returns `false`.
-On the command line they are counted separately in the summary line, e.g. `Acceptable: 0 Rejected: 1 Processing errors: 1`.

-A result with processing errors is incomplete.
-Its findings must not be read as a statement about conformance, because validation steps may have been skipped.
-The acceptance recommendation stays `UNDEFINED` in this case, so the document counts as not acceptable and the CLI terminates with a non-zero exit code.

-Note that the report transformation of this configuration (`src/default-report.xsl`) does not yet evaluate `in:processingError`.
-A Schematron step that produces no `svrl:schematron-output` currently aborts the report generation via `xsl:message terminate="yes"`.
-Improving this is tracked in [validator issue #165](https://github.com/itplr-kosit/validator/issues/165).

-### Differences between Validator v1.5.0 and v1.6.0

-The data model and the pipeline semantics for processing errors are unchanged between v1.5.0 and v1.6.0.
-What differs is *which* situations end up as a processing error, and how the CLI reports a faulty invocation:

-* **Bundled Saxon version.** v1.5.0 bundles Saxon-HE 11.4, v1.6.0 bundles Saxon-HE 12.8.
-This configuration compiles the Schematron rules with SchXslt 1.10.1 on Saxon-HE 12.8 (see `_vendor/xsbi-*/abu/abu-saxon-provider.xml` and `abu-schematron-schxslt.xml`).
-Executing the resulting XSLT 3.0 stylesheets on the older Saxon 11.4 of v1.5.0 can make the Schematron step fail.
-Such a failure surfaces as a processing error with a missing `svrl:schematron-output` — not as validation findings.
-Expect this when downgrading to v1.5.0.
-* **Exit code of invalid CLI invocations.** v1.6.0 maps the usage exit code of the command line parser to `HELP_REQUEST` (exit code `0`), whereas v1.5.0 returned `PARSING_ERROR` (exit code `-1`).
-A mistyped Validator call therefore no longer fails an Ant `<java failonerror="true">` step under v1.6.0.
-Detected validation problems still lead to a non-zero exit code in both versions.
-* **XML binding API.** v1.6.0 migrated from `javax.xml.bind` to `jakarta.xml.bind`.
-This only affects code that embeds the Validator as a library, not the CLI used by this build.
-* **Java 8 artefact.** v1.5.x additionally ships a `…-java8-standalone.jar`; v1.6.0 dropped Java 8 support and therefore does not.

 ## Distribution